FAQ

 If you want to know more about Carbon Dioxide Angiography or its benefits, just click here.

-Which features of CO2 are important?
+Which features of Carbon Dioxide are important?

 Since, CO2 is a gas, it displaces blood and doesn’t mix with it, as the Iodine does.